chaseleif/dksaveeditor/README.md

 The enter key typically selects a menu item.
 In the saint and formula description screens, the enter key closes the description (as well as q, c, etc.).
-In the "add" menus, the 'a' key is used to add the highlighted selection.
 In input (number) prompts, use the backspace and number keys to modify input.
 The enter key is used to confirm input.
 Empty input for a field will cancel the change operation.
+Certain prompts will have a hint, e.g., in the "add" menus, the 'a' key is used to add the highlighted selection.

 If not compiled with the Darklands data, the Darklands path must be set to enable item, saint, and formula functions.